 Promise me to learn and unlearn, to reset and recharge.

 You will mess things up.
 It will ruin your balance for a moment.
 Doors will be slammed at your face over and over again.
 But promise me you will never stop when that day of rejection comes.
 Promise me to turn your mess into a humbling story of wisdom.
 Go back to the truth that no amount of rejection can ruin God’s plans for your life.
 Your future is secured.
-Focus to the Promise Giver and not to the path.
+Focus on the Promise Giver and not to the path.

 Promise me not to be consumed with the people saying, “You can’t.
 You can’t.
 You shouldn’t.
 You shouldn’t.”
 Don’t let them put your creativity in their small world.
 You are young, bold, and passionate.
 Take charge of your life.
 Take charge of your heart.
 You will silent them with victories from one footstep after another footstep.
 Realizing that it’s not your footsteps at all, but God’s.